xMarcinator/ai-pet/README.md

-# Disclaimer
-> [!WARNING]
-> This project is fully written by AI using claude.
-It was written as a fun side project to try and replicate some of the features chatgpt's chatbot.

 # AiPet

 A floating desktop pet that shows what your coding-agent chats are doing.
 It works with Claude Code (the CLI, the